 * I've run across other articles on the OLPC, with one pointing out a potential pitfall that seems obvious in hindsight: think of millions, hundreds of millions of cheap computers all over the world, with effectively the same hardware and OS, plus wireless networking ... ahhh, maybe there's a potential security problem there?
 Work is being performed on the security issue, with the OS designed to resist worms and phishing attacks.
 Upgrades will be automatically performed over the wireless network and the simple OS will be easy to reinstall if it's corrupted.
 Applications will be run in a protected environment to ensure that their access to critical system functions is restricted.

-* According to a CNET NEWS Online article, Hitachi is now offering a new line of hard disk drives -- for cars.
+* According to an article from CNET.com, Hitachi is now offering a new line of hard disk drives -- for cars.
 The rugged "EnduraStar" drives can have capacities of up to 50 GB and can tolerate shock or environmental conditions that would wreck a conventional drive.
 They use fluid dynamic bearings for the motor, not the usual ball bearings.
 Hitachi has also unveiled a new 6.3 centimeter (2.5 inch) slimline hard disk, the "CinemaStar", with perpendicular recording and a capacity of 160 GB.
 It is intended for digital camcorders.

 * A programmer for Apple Computer named Andrew Carol has come up with one of the gimmicks of the year.
 In the 19th century, British researcher Charles Babbage came up with a series of mechanical computers, including his "Difference Engines", which were built to crunch through polynomial equations such as: